-We also generate other services revenue by offering professional services such as form building, training and assisting in connecting data to back-end systems.
+We also generate professional services revenue by offering form building services, training and assisting in connecting data to back-end systems.

 Our revenue is generated through a combination of direct and indirect sales.
 We have entered into distribution agreements with several resellers across North America, South America and Western Europe, as well as certain system integrators, mobile device manufacturers, and mobile operators.
 Our current focus is on building sales through direct and select partner and reseller channels as we believe this will provide us with the best opportunity for broad based subscription revenue growth.
 We expect that this increasingly global distribution network will provide us with broad worldwide reach to capitalize on the expected growth in the mobile business application software market.
+See "Forward Looking Statements" above.